 If an individual has committed a crime, processing them through the courts can do more harm than good, leaving them with a criminal record and increasing their rate of reoffending.
 We can make our communities safer by resolving crimes without going to court and helping individuals address their underlying needs in the community, where possible.

-We advocate for greater use of early intervention, prevention and diversion to help people lead crime-free lives, and work to ensure that Black, Asian and minority ethnic people have access to diversionary schemes.
+We advocate for greater use of early intervention, prevention and diversion to help people lead crime-free lives.

 Our recent work: